landofhere/handbook/Onboarding Documents/Objectives and Key Results.md

 * Help cooks market to their audiences more easily

-* Bring Josephine to new strategic markets
+* Bring Land of Here to new strategic markets

 Key results are the measurable outcomes that define success for the objectives. **Key results must be measurable on a scale from 0-10**, so for the second example objective, the results might be: